Facebook Faces Increasing Scrutiny Over Election-Related Russian Ads

 Russian-Linked Election Ads Highlight Scope Of Facebook's Power

 This is a problem not only at Facebook but at most tech companies — including Google and Microsoft.
 In fact, lawmakers are beginning to think these companies need more government oversight around political advertising, which has been true for other media for decades.
-A company like Facebook, is virtually a monopoly.
+A company like Facebook is virtually a monopoly.
 Close to 70 percent of Americans use the social network.

 Senate Democrats have been crafting legislation that would require Internet companies to disclose the names of individuals and organizations that spend more than $10,000 on election-related ads.